psmay/psmay-gedasymbols/README.md

 (This is also the `library-newlib` setting in `~/.pcb/preferences`.)

+### gsch2pcb

+Footprints are only mapped from the `footprint` attributes in a schematic if the `elements-dir` has been added to the project.

+To the project `.gsch2pcb` file, add:

+	elements-dir /some-path/psmay-gedasymbols/footprints

 ## Terms

 Unless otherwise noted, all files in this repository are subject to the terms